- GW Home

 What should I do about a lost GWorld Card?

-Lost GWorld cards should be turned in to either GWPD.
+Lost GWorld cards should be turned in to GWPD.
 Once received by GWPD, the lost card is recorded and then sent to the GWorld Card office at the beginning of the next business day.
 All lost GWorld cards must be claimed through the GWorld Card office at Colonial Central, Marvin Center Ground Floor.

 To deactivate your GWorld card please visit the GWorld card website